KITTU223/subscription-tracker/README.md

-# SubDub - A Subscription Management System
+## Project Overview

-SubDub is a Subscription Management System built using Node.js, Express.js, and MongoDB.
-The system allows users to create, manage, and cancel subscriptions.
-It also provides features for viewing upcoming renewals and canceling subscriptions.
+SubDub is a comprehensive subscription management system designed to streamline the process of managing subscription-based services.
+Built using Node.js, Express.js, and MongoDB, this application allows users to efficiently create, manage, and cancel subscriptions with ease.
+The system also offers insightful features such as viewing upcoming renewals and handling subscription cancellations.

-## Features
+### Features

-* User authentication and authorization
+- **User Authentication and Authorization**: Securely manage user access with robust authentication and authorization mechanisms.
-* Subscription creation, management, and cancellation
-* Support for different payment methods
-* Upcoming renewals view
-* Subscription cancellation
+- **Subscription Management**: Effortlessly create, update, and delete subscriptions.
+Customize subscriptions based on various parameters such as frequency and category.
+- **Payment Method Support**: Integrate multiple payment methods to provide flexibility to users.
+- **Upcoming Renewals View**: Stay informed with a dedicated view for upcoming subscription renewals.
+- **Subscription Cancellation**: Easily cancel subscriptions when needed.

+### Security and Protection

+- **ArcJet Integration**: The application leverages ArcJet for advanced security measures, including bot protection and rate limiting.
+This integration helps safeguard the application from malicious traffic and ensures secure access.

-## Technology Stack
+### Technology Stack

-* Node.js
-* Express.js
+- **Backend**: Node.js, Express.js
-* MongoDB
-* Mongoose

-## Development

-The project is built using Node.js and Express.js.
-The database is MongoDB, and the ORM used is Mongoose.

-## Installation
+- **Database**: MongoDB, utilizing Mongoose for ORM
+- **Security**: ArcJet, JWT for authentication

+### Installation and Running the Application

-To install the project, clone the repository and run `npm install`.
+1. **Installation**: Clone the repository and run `npm install` to install all necessary dependencies.

-## Running the Application

-To run the application, use the command `npm start`.
-The application will start on port 3000.
+2. **Running**: Use the command `npm start` to run the application.
+It will start on the configured port, which defaults to 3000.

-## Configuration
+### Configuration

-The application uses environment variables for configuration.
-The variables are:
+The application uses environment variables for critical configuration settings.
+These include:

-* `PORT`: The port number on which the application will run.
+- `PORT`: Defines the port on which the application will run.
-* `NODE_ENV`: The environment in which the application will run.
+- `NODE_ENV`: Specifies the environment mode (e.g., development, production).
-* `DB_URI`: The MongoDB connection string.
+- `DB_URI`: The MongoDB connection string.
-* `JWT_SECRET`: The secret used for signing JWTs.
+- `JWT_SECRET`: Secret key for signing JSON Web Tokens.
+- `ARCJET_KEY`: Key for integrating ArcJet services.